 Patrick Mongeau, a second-grade teacher in Massachusetts, recommends books that provide your young reader with “a twist of the mind, a pluck of the heartstrings, and tickles of the funny bone,” like those from the Frog and Toad collection, Pigeon series, and Henry’s Freedom Box.
 “These books speak directly and honestly to children about the sometimes harsh realities of the world at their level, and in a friendly and comforting tone,” Mongeau says.

 Books related to kindness, compassion, and self-discovery should also be at the top of your list.
-Wandiza Williams, a fifth-grade teacher in New York City, suggests you read I Am Love: A Book of Compassion with your child this back-to-school season.
+Wandiza Williams, a fifth-grade teacher in New York City, suggests you read I Am Love: A Book of Compassion with your child.

 Lana Cronk, a middle school teacher in Iowa, prefers books that are fast reads and engaging for middle schoolers.
 She recommends Refugee, which inspires enriching conversations about perspective and empathy.
 “If you want to read a book that reminds us that we are all human, then this is it,” Cronk says.

-Shop all books teachers want your child to read this back to school season below!
+Shop all books teachers want your child to read at home below!
 You can find more books and activities at The Scholastic Store.